 Regrafting with a fully resorbing bone regeneration material.

 Immediately after re-grafting, in this case with Dental Putty, the graft particles appear dense and easy to see.
-Three weeks later, regeneration of new bone is underway and the site has new vascularity making the graft less well defined.
-At 3 months, mineralization of the graft is occurring, particles are reduced in size with graft resorption occurring at the edges.
+Three weeks later, regeneration of new bone is underway, and the site has new vascularity, making the graft less well defined.
+At 3 months, mineralisation of the graft is occurring, particles are reduced in size, with graft resorption is occurring at the edges.

 Loading increases bone turnover and accelerates the remodelling of fully resorbable grafts.